6 Bug Sprays for Dogs That Safely Keep Pests Away

 Nantucket Spider Natural Insect Repellent for Dogs

 Natural Care Flea and Tick Spray for Dogs

 Vet's Best Natural Mosquito Repellent Spray for Dogs & Cats

 Whether the product is on your skin, near a space your pet goes, or in a product marketed to pets, take a close look at the ingredient list.
 Altomare shared a short list of what to avoid and why:

 "This is an N,N-dialkyamide insecticide used in many bug sprays.
 It can cause anything from GI upset (vomiting/diarrhea) to inflammation of the airways to neurologic signs like seizures," Altomare says.
 If you have to use products with this chemical, she says to keep your distance from your pet until it's fully applied and dried.

 2. D-Limonene and linalool (Citrus oils)

-While citrus-derived oils sound like they would be safe and are often common in "pet-safe" products, they can have a negative effect on pets.
+While citrus-derived oils sound like they would be safe and are often common in "pet-safe" products, they can have a negative effect on pets if not diluted.
+Do not use 100-percent concentrated essential oil on your dog.
 "These oils have insecticidal properties but, if ingested, can cause pretty severe liver damage, so steer clear of these ingredient," she says.

 This ingredient isn't likely to be found in bug sprays, but it's often used for homemade pest repellents.
 "Garlic may be harmful for fleas but remember ... it is also toxic to dogs!
 Ingestion can cause mild to severe anemia," she says.